-Implementation Details: The simulation implements a single trajectory for the FH traffic, fh traffic, which seizes the N packet switches sequentially.
-Additionally, a list of N trajectories called bh traffic, one for each switch, models the interfering BH traffic.
-The switches are defined as resources with capacity=1, and infinite queue length.
+Implementation Details: The simulation implements a single trajectory for the FH traffic, fh_traffic, that seizes the N XPFEs sequentially.
+Additionally, a list of N trajectories called bh_traffic, one for each XPFE, models the interfering BH traffic.
+The XPFEs are defined as resources with capacity=1 and infinite queue length.
 A generator of FH traffic plus N generators of BH traffic are attached to their respective trajectories.
-All the elements are encapsulated into a function, and a number of constants are parameterized, namely, the number of switches, FH traffic's priority, and whether the switches should be preemptive or not.
+All the elements are encapsulated into a function and a number of constants are parametrized, namely, the number of XPFEs, FH traffic's priority and whether the XPFEs should be preemptive or not.
 As can be seen, all the cases, defined as a data frame (one case per row), are easily parallelized using standard R tools (i.e., the R-core parallel package).